 Botanæco has PhD level training in peat, peatlands & their management; and has contributed to national best practice & training.
-Throughout 2018-2020, a particular focus is the preparation of 'peatland feasibility studies' for SNH's Peatland Action and the Scottish Government's Agri-Environment Climate Scheme.
-In addition, Botanaeco is partner in a national review of the outcomes of these schemes.
+Throughout 2017-2019, a particular focus was the preparation of 'peatland feasibility studies' for SNH's Peatland Action and the Scottish Government's Agri-Environment Climate Scheme.

 All these studies require a holistic understanding of peatlands, their environment, agricultural management and people: and are expected to develop upon current best practice.
-Recently, Botanæco has been foremost in the use of Digital Terrain Models & water flow modeling; and in developing cost-effective approaches.
+Botanæco has also developed skills to integrate Digital Terrain Models & water flow modeling; and developed cost-effective approaches.

 Botanæco has the technical capacity to assess peatland features above and below the surface including: